consindo/jono.nz/source/_posts/transit-part1.md

 No unit tests yet 😢.
 There’s a couple of tests in the Auckland auto importer that does a quick check before changing the live mapping, but that’s it.
 There’s definitely room for improvement here.

 ## Other Things
-Here’s some things you might want to do when modifying or using Transit as a dev.
+Here’s some things you might want to do when modifying or using Waka as a dev.

 ### Adding a New City
 - Add an importer with countrycode-airportcode as the prefix in `/server-worker/importers`